Gardner Cowles Jr.: Biography

+In 1959 during state visit by Nikita Khrushchev to the United States Cowles asked Khrushchev about freedom of information and the jamming of radio broadcasts in the USSR.

+In April 1962 Cowles had an exclusive, three-hour interview with Khrushchev in Moscow.

 For a time, Cowles owned the infamous "petrified man" the Cardiff Giant, which he bought to adorn his basement rumpus room as a coffee table and conversation piece.
 During 1947, he sold it to the Farmers' Museum in Cooperstown, New York, where it is still displayed.

 Cowles was a donor to the Gardner Cowles Foundation, an executive of the Farfield Foundation (supposedly a CIA front), and sponsor of the journal History.